 Words and Pictures Explanation is a shared story developed between the parents and the case manager to explain concerns to the child.
 The process involves and speaks directly to children.
 Case managers and families work collaboratively to create a narrative with pictures.
 The goal is to answer for the child, “How did things get to be the way they are and what are we all doing about it?”

-Rigorous Plan is a process for working with the parents and the network to develop and implement collaborative, understandable, achievable, and behaviorally based safety plans.
-The Rigorous Plan enhances the protection of children on a day-to-day and ongoing basis and is used to ensure safe visits, make plans for reunification, and establish a plan to mitigate future risk to the child after reunification.
+The Family Support Plan is a process for working with the parents and the network to develop and implement collaborative, understandable, achievable, and behaviorally based safety plans.
+The Family Support Plan enhances the protection of children on a day-to-day and ongoing basis and is used to ensure safe visits, make plans for reunification, and establish a plan to mitigate future risk to the child after reunification.